roomkangali/DursVulnNSE/README.md

 ---

 ## Contributions
 Contributions are highly welcome!

-Please feel free to create pull requests or open issues if you find bugs or have ideas for new features.
+*   **For Scanner (NSE/Lua) Issues & Features**: Please feel free to create pull requests or open issues in *this* repository if you find bugs or have ideas for new features related to the DursVulnNSE scanner itself (NSE scripts, Lua libraries).
+*   **For Database Issues & Contributions**: For issues, updates, or contributions related to the vulnerability database (adding new CVEs, updating existing ones, etc.), please refer to the dedicated [DursVuln - Community Database Repository](https://github.com/roomkangali/DursVuln-Database).

 ---